RustyPyGuy/algorithm-learning-collection/README.md

 *NOTE: Closest Pair Algorithm is currently failing tests.
 Still working on this one.*
 - Test functions to check that the above algorithms are working as designed using randomized data and more primitive processor-expensive algorithms for comparison.

+# Versions
+Versions are tagged when they run mostly ok with an incrementing integer.
+No sub versions or numbers.

 # Use
 Prior to first build:
 `cargo update`